alpha951/FlyRight-Microservices-Flight-Booking/Booking-Service/README.md

 ## Double write buffer
 It is a storage area where InnoDB writes pages flushed from buffer pool before writing the pages to their position in data files.
 If a system crashes in middle of a page write, InnoDB can find a good copy from double write buffer.

+#  Race Condition
+## Locking Mechanism

+1. Shared Locks :
+It allow multiple txn to read data at the same time but restrict any of them from writing.

+2. Exclusive Locks :
+This prevents txn from reading or writing data at the same point of time.

+3. Intention Locks :
+This is use to specify a txn is planning to read or write a certain section of data.

+4. Row level Locks :
+This allows txn to lock only a specific row.

+MySQL : MVCC (Multi Version Concurrency Control) type database It allow multiple txn to read or write same data without much conflict.

+Every txn in MySQL sort of capture the data it is about to modify at start of txn and write the change to an entirely different version of data.
+This is called MVCC.